The Regmex Array

 REGMEX Project

-Because of the commented in previous paragraphs, the REGMEX project's primary objective is the real-time recording/monitoring of the geomagnetic field in regions identified as being at risk for Space Weather events.
+Because of the commented on before, the REGMEX project's primary objective is the real-time recording/monitoring of the geomagnetic field in regions identified as being at risk for Space Weather events.
 To this end, we contemplate the development of a network of geomagnetic stations (GMS) distributed throughout the continental territory of Mexico.
 At the right side of this page, we list the links ot our GMS.

 The figure shows the planified final state of REGMEX array.
 Once completed, the REGMEX array will consist of at least 5 stations (blue squares in the figure) that will monitoring in near real-time the magnetic field of most of the mexican territory.
 Our instrumentation will be supported by an autonomous data management system that will assure public data-access in near real-time to regional geomagnetic products an registers.